Nick-Nuon/OpenSSL_B64_benchmarks/README.md

 ```
-pip install matplotlib
 python3 b64_CLI_small.sh
 ```

 ## Nicely Graphing the Logs for custom interval insertions

-In order to , you may graph the using this command:
+The logs are small enough to inspect manually, but if you want a birds-eye view, you may create nice graphs of custom intervals scenarios using this command:

 ```
 ./run_all_interval_plots.sh
 ```